cs121-team-panda/coconut-interpreter/README.md

 ## Security

-The Coconut Interpreter uses AWS Lambda, a containerized, serverless backend which allows users to run code safely.
+The Coconut Interpreter uses AWS Lambda, a containerized, serverless backend which allows for safe execution of untrusted code.